Request Info 866-858-5323

 In this simulation, designed in collaboration with Mary desVignes-Kendrick, M.D., M.P.H., Texas A&M Health Science Center School of Rural Public Health, and her team, you'll respond to a disaster as a medical professional, assess and sort victims based on the severity of their injuries, and practice applying your medical knowledge in high-pressure environments.

-Students attending select high school and college programs are eligible to receive college credit(s) through George Mason University.
+College Credit is included with tuition.
+Students attending select high school programs are eligible to receive college credit(s) through George Mason University.
+Credits are included in the cost of tuition and are awarded for successful completion of the program and credit requirements.
+Learn more.

 ENROLL NOMINATE